Email FacebookTwitterMenu burgerClose thin

 Moreover, advanced strategies like irrevocable trusts, charitable giving or asset protection require nuanced planning.
 These approaches not only safeguard assets but also provide potential tax benefits that DIY solutions rarely address.

-Some estate documents can usually be done without consulting a lawyer or CPA.
+Some estate documents can usually be done without consulting a lawyer or certified public accountant (CPA).
 Chief among them is an advanced healthcare directive.
 These documents let healthcare providers know your healthcare preferences in the event you are incapacitated and unable to tell them yourself.
 In conjunction with the directive, you should also create a durable power of attorney, which grants legal authority to a trusted family member or friend to make medical and financial decisions on your behalf.

 Everything that relates to estate planning can be complicated to manage if you aren’t familiar with the documents or the requirements for each.
 It’s really important to work with professionals who can guide you through the process so that you can make sure your assets are protected and to minimize any tax hit that your loved ones may receive in the future.